 What are the most popular types of material used for bikepacking frames?

-We’ve seen that bicycles are made of a wide range of materials, and we know that aluminum is the most popular overall, but which is the most popular for bikepacking?
+In my article on the most popular bike frame materials, I found that aluminium is the most popular metal to make a bike frame from, but which is the most popular for bikepacking?
 We surveyed a large bikepacking community to find out which material they would choose for their dream bikepacking bike, as well as asking which material they currently use.

 We can see from the results that as far as “dream bikes” go, Titanium was far and away the most popular choice, this is likely due to the price tag associated with titanium as much as it is due to the material itself.